marcellabarros/marcellabarros/README.md

 <pre>
-frontend nerd, neuro-sparkly, chaotic good and three-legged dog mom. queen of all kinds of potatoes, drag shows enthusiast, metroidvania games addict. gafieira dancer, passionate boardgame diplomat and heartbroken when an animal doesn't like.
+frontend nerd, neuro-sparkly, chaotic good and three-legged dog mom. queen of all kinds of potatoes, drag shows enthusiast, gafieira dancer and board game diplomat with questionable strategies.
 </pre>